dependency-check-team/dependency-check/readme.md

 running `dependency-check ./package.json --detective precinct` will `require()` the local `precinct` as the default parser.
 This can be set per-extension using using `-e`.
 Defaults to parsing with [`detective`](https://www.npmjs.com/package/detective).

+### --json, -j

+formats the output as a json object

 ### --verbose

-Running with `--verbose` will enable a log message on success, otherwise dependency-check only logs on failure.
+running with `--verbose` will enable a log message on success, otherwise dependency-check only logs on failure.

 ### --help